-FSU Football players asks for unity, lead walk to Capitol
+FSU football players ask for unity, lead walk to Capitol

-“Everybody can talk about it but we have to have action.
+TALLAHASSEE, Fla.
+(WCTV) -- “Everybody can talk about it but we have to have action.
 To show a unified country.”

 Those were the words of Florida State Head Football Coach Mike Norvell ahead of Saturday’s Unity Walk.
 Although those were words that take a nation-wide outlook, Seminoles’ defensive tackle Corey Durden, who brainstormed the event earlier in the week, says it all starts in the locker room.